congenial-acorn/CTS/README.md

 * Count how many times you have to press S to get to the tritium you want to use (if it's at the top, this would be 0).
 * Set `tritium_slot=` equal to that number.

+### Route Setup
+Either download a .csv from the Spansh fleet carrier router (easiest), or put each system of your route on a new line in `route.txt` or any other .txt file.
+Then set `route_file` in `settings.ini` to the file name of the route.

 ### Starting the route
 * Dock with your carrier.
 * Make sure your cursor is over the "Carrier Services" option, and that your internal panel (right) is on the home tab.
 * Edit `settings.ini` with your journal directory, Discord webhook, tritium slot, route file location, and behaviour toggles.
-* Put each system on a new line in `route.txt` (or any file referenced by `route_file` in `settings.ini`).
+Make sure you've set up your [refueling configuration](#refueling-setup) and [route configuration](#route-setup) properly.
 * Run the packaged `TraversalSystem.exe` (or `python TraversalSystem/main.py` from source), then tab to the Elite Dangerous window.
 It should now start to plot jumps.

 ## Traversal system disclaimer